demisto/content/Packs/Troubleshoot/README.md

     * Logs of running the Test button with several configurations.
     * Logs of executing the command (if you picked ***command*** in **Troubleshoot type**).
 * A summary will be posted to the War Room alongside a zip file that will contain all collected information.
-* With this information you can submit a bug to the [CortexXSOAR support site](https://support.paloaltonetworks.com).
+* With this information you can submit a bug to the [Cortex XSOAR support site](https://support.paloaltonetworks.com).